elementary/granite/README.md

 To generate gtk-doc and valadoc documentation for this project, pass the additional `-Ddocumentation=true` flag to meson, and run `ninja` as before.

+## Demo

+To disable generate demo for this project, pass the additional `-Ddemo=false` flag to meson,and run `ninja` as before.